 Then the procession returned to the altar and poured out the water into one of two silver funnels.
 This symbolic act reminded the people of the water that was supernaturally drawn from the Rock during their wilderness wanderings (Numbers 20:8-11; Psalm 78:15-16).
 “Take the rod; and you and your brother Aaron assemble the congregation and speak to the rock before their eyes, that it may yield its water.
 You shall thus bring forth water for them out of the rock and let the congregation and their beasts drink.”
 So Moses took the rod from before the Lord, just as He had commanded him; and Moses and Aaron gathered the assembly before the rock.
 And he said to them, “Listen now, you rebels; shall we bring forth water for you out of this rock?”
 Then Moses lifted up his hand and struck the rock twice with his rod; and water came forth abundantly, and the congregation and their beasts drank.”…“He split the rocks in the wilderness and gave them abundant drink like the ocean depths.
 He brought forth streams also from the rock and caused waters to run down like rivers.”

 The ceremony of the Gold Pitcher of water also speaks prophetically of the coming days of the Mimayney Ha-Mashiach Yeshua, the Springs of the Messiah Yeshua (Zechariah 14:8, 16-19).
-The Messiah, the Salvation of Adonai, stood before His People and spoke in a loud voice.
-His offer, to come to Him and drink from the Springs of Salvation (הַיְשׁוּעָֽה-the Yeshuah).
+The Messiah, the Salvation of HaShem, stood before His People and spoke in a loud voice.
+His offer, to come to him and drink from the Springs of Salvation (הַיְשׁוּעָֽה-the Yeshuah).
 This was an offer of salvation.
-Therefore, the Salvation of Adonai was prophesying that the Streams of the Living Water of the Holy Spirit would flow from within anyone who believed in His Chosen One, the Messiah.
+Therefore, the Salvation of HaShem was prophesying that the Streams of the Living Water of the Holy Spirit would flow from within anyone who believed in M’shicho (His Messiah).
 The scripture references the Messiah is referring to here are (1) Psalm 78:15-16, (2) Zechariah 14:8, and (3) Ezekiel 47:1-12.

 First reference: “He split the rocks in the wilderness and gave them abundant drink like the ocean depths.
 He brought forth streams also from the rock and caused waters to run down like rivers.”